 For the most part, consumers found a way to function in what so many referred to as the “new normal” and as we move forward, things aren’t necessarily going to revert to how they used to be.
 Consumer expectations and modes of interaction forced on us by the pandemic have had an ongoing impact on consumer behavior.

-Research published in December 2021 by McKinsey indicates that about 60 percent of both purchase and refinance borrowers would be open to completing their entire mortgage application online, without phone or in-person support.
+Research published by McKinsey indicates that about 60 percent of both purchase and refinance borrowers would be open to completing their entire mortgage application online, without phone or in-person support.
 While this research relates to origination, mortgage servicers can most assuredly assume that if borrowers are comfortable acquiring their mortgages online, their expectations around the mortgage servicing will be that those processes are also performed digitally.
 This is where digital sub-servicers have a distinct advantage over traditional print-oriented counterparts.
 Leveraging digital-first technologies and processes that have been adapted to support regulatory requirements – they can respond to customers faster, with less cost, across the customer’s channel of choice.

 That fact remains though, that while a large portion of consumers are ready to completely embrace digital communications, many still want to rely on traditional methods of interaction and communications to support what is the biggest purchase and investment they will make in their lifetime – their homes.